Agungvpzz/Survival-Analysis/README.md

    ![Covariate Partial Effects](https://github.com/user-attachments/assets/349b8426-f7e5-4395-aaff-e31a1b957ec7)
 </div>

-- As shown in the line chart above, the survival curves differ significantly across contract types.
+- As shown in the chart above, survival curves vary significantly across contract types.
+- After 3 years, the survival rate for `Month-to-month` contracts drops to 46%, while `One-year` and `Two-year` contracts retain higher rates of 84% and 96%, respectively.
+- By year 4, `Month-to-month` contracts fall further to just 20%, `One-year` contracts decline sharply to 41.5%, yet `Two-year` contracts still maintain a survival rate above 80%.
+- Beyond year 5, only the `Two-year` contract continues to retain a substantial portion of customers, with a survival rate of 44.7%.

 #### d.
 Survival Function Curve Based on Hazard Quartiles
 <div align=center>